adrian-web/laracasts-birdboard/README.md

 To login/register, look up to top right corner of a website (at '/' route) or manually visit '/login' or '/register'.

-From a main route '/projects' you can visit specific routes through hyperlinks:
+From a main route '/projects' you can visit specific routes:
 - explore all your projects,
 - visit a specific project,
 - add notes or tasks to a project,